awsdocs/amazon-api-gateway-developer-guide/doc_source/create-regional-api.md

 }
 ```

-The successful response has the status code of `201 Created` and a body similar to the following output:
+A successful response has a status code of `201 Created` and a body similar to the following:

 ```
 {